 How Can I Use My Arabic Toward a Major or Minor?

-Arabic language courses may be used to create a major at Macalester in two ways -- either through a Classical Languages major in Classics, or through the declaration of an Individually Designed Interdepartmental major.
+Arabic language courses may be used to build a major or minor in Classics, or students may use Arabic to declare an Individually Designed Interdepartmental major.

 For study away, we strongly recommend a program in the modern Middle East.
 Classics majors have studied for a semester in Egypt, Jordan, Syria, Morocco, Israel, Turkey and other countries.
 The department also runs a summer archaeological project in Israel and initiated an occasional January program comparing ancient and modern Alexandria and Rome in 2011.